fortyninemaps/karta/README.md

 Karta - simple geospatial analysis in Python
 --------------------------------------------

-*Karta* is a Leatherman for geographic analyses in Python. *Karta* provides an API for solving problems in Python.
-To this end, it provides a simple and clean interface to both vector and raster data types, the ability to read and write a useful subset of formats, and close interoperability with *numpy*.
+*Karta* is a Leatherman for geographic analyses in Python. *Karta* provides an interface for solving problems in Python.
+To this end, it provides a simple and clean vector and raster data types, a selection of analysis functions, the ability to read and write a useful subset of formats, and close interoperability with *numpy*.

 Goals of *Karta* include providing a simple, lightweight, and fast set of tools useful for everyday spatial analysis. *Karta* should be considered a work in progress.

 **Curently working on:**
 - projection handling
-- refactoring raster class hierarchy
 - native GeoTiff support

 **Thinking about:**
-- memory efficiency
+- shapefile support through OGR rather than pyshp

 ##CONTENTS